The Four Mother Goddesses

 This sculpture, which dates from the third century, portrays three Celtic goddesses and a mysterious fourth figure.
 The artwork highlights that unlike in Greco-Roman cultures, the Celts had multiple mother or fertility goddess in their cosmovisions.

 The mother goddesses were typically envisioned to be different women who represented various aspects of fertility and were worshipped across Gaul (What is now France), Hispania (Spain), and the British Isles.
 At this time in human history, many aspects of the cosmos and the natural world were believed to be imbued with a female energy that existed in a state of duality with the masculine.

-The fourth figure sits slightly farther apart from the others, leading some archeologists to question whether she’s even intended a goddess.
+The fourth figure sits slightly farther apart from the others, leading some archaeologists to question whether she’s even intended to depict a goddess.
 One theory holds that the enigmatic image actually depicts an aristocratic noblewoman who may have commissioned the sculpture.

 Know Before You Go

 The sculpture is in the Museum of London.
 The museum is located next to the Barbican and can be reached by taking the tube to the station of the same name.
 Entrance to the museum is free, although a donation of £5 is recommended.
 The museum is open from 10 a.m. to 6 p.m. daily.
 Audio guides, guided tours, and talks are available for all of the galleries of the museum.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook